 In 2003, a formal theological training pilot project called Chandigarh Bible College was initiated by offering Bachelor of Theology (BTh) degree in English and Hindi medium.
 The Lord’s blessing of this ministry and the need of the hour necessitated that we re-structure the college and expand this ministry.
 Rev. Joel David, the former Principal, and India Director of Seek Partners International, in consultation with the President & CEO of SPI, Rev. Dr. Sukhwant S. Bhatia, and the board took the following decision: With effect from October 10, 2007, CBC will be renamed as the NORTH INDIA INSTITUTE OF THEOLOGICAL STUDIES with its own independent registration.
 NIITS started operating as a ministry of SEEK PARTNERS INTERNATIONAL but also partners with other organizations and churches.

 NIITS has been an associate member of Asia Theological Association (ATA) since 2005.
-The evaluation visit by the ATA team was conducted from February 21 to 23, 2017 and BTh program of NIITS has been re-accredited until 2022.
-ATA also approved the accreditation of the MDiv program of NIITS until 2022.
+ATA has approved the accreditation of the BTh & MDiv programs of NIITS until 2022.
 The ATA is a member of the International Council of Accrediting Agencies of the World Evangelical Alliance (formerly the World Evangelical Fellowship).

 Doctrinal Statement of NIITS